frontend-collective/react-sortable-tree/README.md

 // Or you can import the tree without the dnd context as a named export. eg import { SortableTreeWithoutDndContext as SortableTree } from 'react-sortable-tree';

-// Importing from esm (default) import SortableTree from 'react-sortable-tree/dist/index.esm.js';
+// Importing from cjs (default) import SortableTree from 'react-sortable-tree/dist/index.cjs.js';
+import SortableTree from 'react-sortable-tree';

-// Importing from cjs
+// Importing from esm
-import SortableTree from 'react-sortable-tree/dist/index.cjs.js';
+import SortableTree from 'react-sortable-tree/dist/index.esm.js';
 ```

 ## Usage